-Prior to being certified by a RESNET Rating Provider, certification candidates must complete at a minimum the following tasks appropriate to their desired certification within a 12-month period.
+Prior to being certified by a RESNET Rating Provider, certification candidates must complete at a minimum the following tasks appropriate to their desired certification within a 12 month period.
 Rating Providers may require additional training as needed to address their specific program, climate, software, or administrative requirements prior to issuing the candidates certification.
+Prior to issuing a candidate's certification, a RESNET Accredited Rating Provider shall confirm that the candidate has completed at a minimum, all of the following tasks appropriate to their desired certification within a 12-month period.
+Only RESNET Accredited Rating Providers may certify candidates.
+Rating Providers may require additional training beyond these requirements as needed to address their specific program, climate, software, or administrative requirements.

-204.2.1 Home Energy Survey Professional (HESP)

-• Pass the national HESP Exam with a score of at least 75%.

-204.2.2 Rating Field Inspector (RFI)

-- Pass the national Field Inspector exam with a score of at least 80%. - Complete at least five probationary Rating Field Inspections observed by a certified HERS rater or a quality assurance designee.
-The certified HERS Rater or QAD may chose for these tasks to be performed in a hands-on environment, or through RESNET approved computer simulations.
-The probationary Rating Field Inspections must comprise at a minimum the following tasks. - Use pressure differential diagnostics to identify intermediate buffer zones including (but not limited to) attics, garages, or crawlspaces. - Identify insulation defects and account for them in energy analysis tool inputs. - o Identify insulation types, thickness, and alignment with air barriers. - Measure operational air leakage imposed by the home and its equipment. - Perform single-point or multi-point building envelope leakage testing in accordance with the airtightness testing protocols contained in Chapter 8 - Performance Testing and Work Scope. - Perform duct leakage testing in accordance with the duct testing protocols contained in Chapter 8 - Performance Testing and Work Scope and interpret results. - Identify room and zone pressure imbalances caused by lack of ducted return air or pressure relief mechanisms such as transfer grilles or jumper ducts. - Use combustion gas sensing equipment and recommend methods of fixing leaks. - Perform CAZ, spillage, and CO testing in accordance with Worst-Case Depressurization and Combustion Appliance Testing protocols contained in the RESNET interim guidelines.
+- 204.2.1 Home Energy Survey Professional (HESP) - 204.2.1.1 Pass the national HESP Exam with a score of at least 75%. - 204.2.2 Rating Field Inspector (RFI) - 204.2.2.1 Pass the national Rating Field Inspector exam with a score of at least 80%. - 204.2.2.2 Complete at least five probationary Rating Field Inspections observed by a certified HERS rater or a quality assurance designee.
+The certified HERS Rater or QAD may choose for these tasks to be performed in a hands-on environment, or through RESNET approved computer simulations.
+The probationary Rating Field Inspections mustshall comprise at a minimum the following tasks. - 204.2.2.1 Use pressure differential diagnostics to identify intermediate buffer zones including (but not limited to) attics, garages, or crawlspaces. - 204.2.2.2 Identify insulation defects and account for them in energy analysis tool inputs. - 204.2.2.3 Identify insulation types, thickness, and alignment with air barriers. - 204.2.2.4 Measure pressure differences across the building envelope imposed by the operation of the home 's equipment.
+Measure operational air leakage imposed by the home and its equipment. - 204.2.2.5 Perform single point or multi-point building envelope leakage testing in accordance with the airtightness testing protocols contained in Chapter 8 Performance Testing and Work Scope.

+- 204.2.2.6 Perform duct leakage testing in accordance with the duct testing protocols contained in Chapter 8 Performance Testing and Work Scope and interpret results. - 204.2.2.7 Identify room and zone pressure imbalances caused by lack of ducted return air or pressure relief mechanisms such as transfer grilles or jumper ducts. - 204.2.2.8 Use combustion gas sensing equipment and recommend methods of fixing leaks.
+Perform CAZ, spillage, and CO testing in accordance with Worst-Case Depressurization and Combustion Appliance Testing protocols contained in the RESNET interim guidelines Chapter 8. - 204.2.2.8 204.2.2.9 The effective date for item 204.2.2.2.8 is Jan 1, 2014.